 Since the early 1990's, TMWA has actively participated in an Aquifer Storage and Recovery (ASR) program.
-Approximately 2,500 to 3,000 acre-feet per year (814-977 MG) of treated surface water can be injected and stored in the aquifer during the off-peak months.
+Approximately 2,500 to 3,000 acre-feet per year (814-977 MG) of treated surface water can be injected and stored in the aquifer during the off-peak demand months.
 This "stored water" can then be extracted during the peak demand months or during periods of drought.
+Through ASR, TMWA has recharged approximately 41,600 AF of water since the program began in 1993.